Archaeology Activity Kit, Best Gift for kids

 She made it inside the Pyramid!

-This kit includes a manual to help you through the "excavation", your child will enjoy every step of it.
+This kit includes a manual to help you through the "excavation."
+Your child will enjoy every step of it.
 It was so exciting when our daughter found some treasures while digging.
 She was entertained.

 Our Archaeologist found the tomb of "King Tutankhamen" (king Tut).
 She also found some treasures that goes with it.
 This was a lot of fun for the whole family.

 Time to clean the artifacts!